 It happens to the best of us.
 You are in HomeGoods and you see a gorgeous lamp and you snap it up.
 You think it will be perfect in your bedroom.
 You rush home and are super excited to put it on your nightstand and see just how perfect it looks.
 But when you do, you realize it's all wrong.
 It's too small and it just kind of fades away into the background.
 Sigh.

 But where did you go wrong?
 It looked absolutely perfect in the store!
 The fact is that you probably went wrong at the very beginning of working on your space.
 Why?
 Because to really nail a beautifully designed room, you need to create a cohesive interior design plan before you ever buy a single item.
 But most people just start buying stuff they like and that “matches” and try to pull it all together.
 That rarely works.

+A cohesive design plan requires pre-planning and thought about the color palette, lighting, room size, scale and furniture placement.
+Sadly, these are steps that most people skip (which is exactly why I created Designer in a Binder ).
 Knowing and avoiding the most common interior design mistakes will help you tremendously as you work to create a design plan for any room or space in your home.
-So in this post, I'm going to walk you through the most common interior design mistakes as well as how to fix them.
+So in this post, I'm going to walk you through the 8 most common interior design mistakes as well as how to fix them.

 Here are some simple tips to follow for choosing furniture and decor with the proper scale for your room: